FutureProofHomes/Documentation/docs/satellite1-troubleshooting.md

 <br>![Debugging a Voice Pipeline](/assets/debug_assist.png){ width="100%" loading=lazy }</br>

-1. Determing what pipeline your Sat1 is using by retracing these steps: [Assign a Voice Pipeline & Wake Word to your Satellite1](/set-up-voice-control/#assign-a-voice-pipeline)
+1. Determine what pipeline your Sat1 is using by retracing these steps: [Assign a Voice Pipeline & Wake Word to your Satellite1](/set-up-voice-control/#assign-a-voice-pipeline)
-3. In Home Assitant, go to Settings -> Voice Assistants and select the 3 dots next to that pipeline.
+3. In Home Assistant, go to Settings -> Voice Assistants and select the 3 dots next to that pipeline.
 4. Read here: [Debugging a Voice Pipeline](https://www.home-assistant.io/voice_control/troubleshooting/)